lin1328/ruri/doc/Security.md

 Here are several ways to enhance the security of ruri container, kindly read this document before using ruri.
 ## Regular:
 ### Run rootless container:
-If your device supports user ns, you can install uidmap and use `-r` option with common user, so that you can avoid using root privileges to run the container.
+If your device supports user ns, you can install uidmap and use `-r` option with non-privileged user, so that you can avoid using root privileges to run the container.
-### Run command in container with common user:
+### Run command in container with non-privileged user:
-If you can not run rootless container, there's another choice, add a common user in your container and use `-E username` to run command as common user instead root.
+If you can not run rootless container, there's another choice, add a non-privileged user in your container and use `-E username` to run command as non-privileged user instead root.
 If you don't need any privileges, it's better to enable no_new_privs at the same time.
 ### Hidepid:
 ruri supports hidepid options for /proc, use `-i 1/2` to enable it.